 After the quarantine, the biggest challenge in the hotel industry is to regain the trust of the guests.
 How can you prove that your hotel is safe?
 How can you show your guests that you are taking every precaution to avoid contamination in the hotel?
-The keywords are honesty, flexibility, and generosity.
+The keywords are compliance, transparency, flexibility, and generosity.

-Certificates for COVID-free hotels
+Compliance: certificates for COVID-free hotels

 Place Checkup is a free platform, developed by Infraspeak and supported by the #Tech4COVID19 movement, whose goal is to help managers of establishments open to the public to manage and highlight how they are performing the necessary cleaning and security procedures to mitigate the contamination of COVID-19, to convey trust to their customers in the usage of their space.